johnmoses/zero-to-hero-cpp-coding/code/intro.md

 ## Templates

 ## Control flow

 Control flow statements determine the order in which program code is executed by the processor

-## Functions
-A function is a block of code that encapsulates some computation without worrying about its implementation.
-Some of the built in functions include `printf, getchar, putchar`.

 ## Pointers and Arrays

 A pointer is a variable that contains the address of a variable.

 ## Structures

 A structure is a collection of one or more variables, posibly of different types grouped together in a common name.
 They are called records in Pascal language.
 An example of this is the payrol record that keeps track of employee data and salary

 The keyword `struct` defines a structure in C language.